minprog/platforms/django/lectures/sql/index.md

         duration INTEGER NOT NULL
     );

-In the above command, we’re creating a new table that we’ve decided to call `flights`, and we’ve added four columns to this table:
+In the above command, we're creating a new table that we've decided to call `flights`, and we've added four columns to this table:

 1.  `id`: It is often helpful to have an number that allows us to uniquely identify each row in a table.
 Here we have specified that `id` is an integer, and also that it is our [primary key](https://www.w3schools.com/sql/sql_primarykey.ASP), meaning it is our unique identifier.
 We have additionally specified that it will `AUTOINCREMENT`, which means we will not have to provide an id every time we add to the table because it will be done automatically.
-2.  `origin`: Here we’ve specified that this will be a text field, and by writing `NOT NULL` we have required that it have a value.
+2.  `origin`: Here we've specified that this will be a text field, and by writing `NOT NULL` we have required that it have a value.
-3.  `destination`: Again we’ve specified that this will be a text field and prevented it from being null.
+3.  `destination`: Again we've specified that this will be a text field and prevented it from being null.
 4.  `duration`: Again this value cannot be null, but this time it is represented by an integer rather than as text.

 We just saw the `NOT NULL` and `PRIMARY KEY` constraint when making a column, but there are several other [constraints](https://www.tutorialspoint.com/sqlite/sqlite_constraints.htm) available to us: